Conselho Nacional de Carregadores

 - Submit the required documents by email or online.

-- You will be sent a draft and an invoice, typically within the same day.
+- You will be sent an invoice, typically within the same day.

 - Once your payment has been received and you approve the draft, validated certificate be sent.